FreddyVRetro/ISA-PicoMEM/README.md

 **How to use it :**
 - Create a wifi.txt file with the SSID in the first line and the Password in the 2nd line.<br />
 - Use ne2000.com 8Bit (command line : ne2000 0x60 0x3 0x300) or pm2000 (command line : pm2000 0x60)<br />
-- The PicoMEM can't tell if the connection fail and does not try to re connect.<br />
 - The Wifi Access point need to be relatively close to increase the chance of connection success.
 The IRQ Can be changed in the BIOS Menu (Default is IRQ 3)<br />

 ## Tested machines :
 - IBM 5150, 5160, 5170
 - IBM PS/1, IBM PS/2 30 286, PS2 8535 (Warning : As its HDD use DMA, does not boot if emulated RAM is added)
-- Compaq Portable 2 (286): Ok
+- Compaq Portable 2 (286): Ok<br />
 - **New : Tandy 1000** : Now tested on a Tandy 1000 SX, EX and HX other to confirm.
-(October 2024 firmware)
+(October 2024 firmware)<br />
-- Tandy 1000 RLX Rev B Need a new BIOS to work.
+- Tandy 1000 RLX Rev B Need a new BIOS to work.<br />
-- Amstrad PC1512, PC1640, Sinclair PC200 (It is my DEV Machine)
+- Amstrad PC1512, PC1640, Sinclair PC200 (It is my DEV Machine)<br />
-- Schneider EuroPC1 (PSRAM/EMS Not working), EuroPC2, Olivetti M21, Olivetti M24, Sega TeraDrive.
+- Schneider EuroPC1 (PSRAM/EMS Not working), EuroPC2, Olivetti M21, Olivetti M24, Sega TeraDrive.<br />
 - Commodore PC1, PC10/PC20.
-(Need Fast RAM Firmware)
+(Need Fast RAM Firmware)<br />
-- Worked on Various 486, 386, 286 (Has more chance to work with lower ISA Clocks)
+- Worked on Various 486, 386, 286 (Has more chance to work with lower ISA Clocks)<br />
 - Tested with some Pentium, Pentium MMX, Pentium 2, AMD K6 ...<br />
-- Amiga 2000 with a A2286/A2386 SX Board.
+- Amiga 2000 with a A2088 (PC Config A000) A2286/A2386 SX Board.
 (Use the BIOS in C800)
 - Book8088 (At 4.77MHz and 8MHz with the latest firmware), **The Power need to be connected at 8MHz**.
   EMS/PSRAM based RAM is failing.
+(Working with PicoMEM 2)

 ## Failing Machines :
 - The number of failing machines is decreasing, if it does not work on your machine, you can post an issue in this GitHub repository.